Don’t Leave It Up To Luck

 A microchip is a tiny device, about the size of a grain of rice, that is placed under the skin using a needle – just like a vaccine.
-Microchips contain a unique 9, 10 or 15-digit identification number (think of it like your pet’s social security number).
-When scanned at a vet clinic or animal shelter, this number will be searched in a microchip database to find the pet owner’s contact information.
+They contain a unique 9, 10 or 15-digit identification number (think of it like your pet’s social security number).
+When scanned at a vet clinic or animal shelter, this number is searched in a database to find the pet owner’s contact information.

 Benefits of Microchipping

-Microchipped animals should be scanned during their regular preventive care exams to confirm that their microchip is still functioning properly.
+Microchipped animals should be scanned during their regular preventive care exams to confirm that their chip is still functioning properly.

 Microchip Frequently Asked Questions